nus-cs2103/website-base/admin/tp-pe-bug-triaging-guidelines-fragment.md

   * It is also fine to restrict the size/length of inputs as long as the limits are reasonable.
 For example, limiting the phone number to 8 digits is not reasonable unless you are targeting users whose telephone numbers are _guaranteed_ to be not more than 8 digits.
 * **Use of symbols in input values**: It is acceptable to disallow certain characters in input values if there is a justification (e.g., because using those symbols in an input value makes the command harder to parse), but they can still be considered `FeatureFlaw` bugs if they cause inconvenience to the user.
 For example, disallowing `s/o` in a person name because `/` is used as a command delimiter can cause a major problem if the input is expected to match the legal name of the person.
 * **Mismatch between the UG and the feature**: If the feature behavior needs to be changed, it is either a `type.FunctionalityBug` or `type.FeatureFlaw`.
 But if it is the UG that needs to be updated, it is a `type.DocumentationBug`.{% if cs2103 %}
+* **Issues with the output shown in the terminal**: While the terminal output is not critical to the functioning of the product, it is expected to 'behave' in a reasonably presentable manner e.g., avoid showing misleading or alarming information to the user who happens to glance at the terminal output.
+Therefore, issues related to the terminal can be classified at comparatively lower severities and might qualify to be `NotInScope`.
 * **Handling manual edits to the data file**: AB3 UG specifies [the current level of support for manually editing the data file](https://se-education.org/addressbook-level3/UserGuide.html#editing-the-data-file) i.e., 'if you edit the file correctly, things will work; but if you edited it wrongly, there's no guarantee that things will work'.
 At least that level of support should be supported in the new product as well.
 {% endif %}